Contribution guidelines

 • fedora-<next fedora number>

-The master branch never waits for any release-related processes to take place and is used for Fedora Rawhide Anaconda builds.
+The main branch never waits for any release-related processes to take place and is used for Fedora Rawhide Anaconda builds.

 Concerning current RHEL branches, they are too divergent to integrate into this scheme.
 Thus, commits are merged onto, and builds are done on the RHEL branches.
 In this case, multiple pull requests will very likely be needed: